IDMNYU/audiolab/docs/serge.md

 <img src = "./img/serge_good.jpg" width="100%" title="Good patching" alt="Good patching">

-This image shows examples of *bad* patching.
+By contrast, the image below shows examples of *bad* patching.
 The "variable" *output* of the New Timbral Oscillator is patched to the *output* of the middle Wave Multiplier; the 1V/Oct *input* of the NTO is patched to the *input* of the bottom Wave Multipler.
 Neither of these connections will work and may cause a short.
 Furthermore, the sine out of the NTO and the left-hand sawtooth output of the Dual Slops are stacked *into* "In 1" on the Variable Slope VCF; this will not work as expected, as electrical signals can't passively sum together in that way.

 <img src = "./img/serge_bad.jpg" width="100%" title="Bad patching" alt="Bad patching">